fret2buzz/specs-on-image/README.md

 1. Place .jsx files in the Photoshop Scripts folder.
 If you have more than one version of Photoshop, place the script in the Scripts folder of each version.
 OS X: `/Applications/[Photoshop]/Presets/Scripts/`
 Windows: `C:\[Program Files]\Adobe\[Photoshop]\Presets\Scripts`
 2. Restart Photoshop.
-The script should now be available in `File ▸ Scripts ▸ widthXheight`,
+The scripts should now be available in `File ▸ Scripts ▸ widthXheight`,
 `File ▸ Scripts ▸ widthXheightSave`.
 3. Next, let’s make a shortcut. `Edit ▸ Keyboard Shortcuts...`